ajaychauhanAI/DS_Project_Ajay/README.md

 ## 📎 Note

-This project is created for academic purposes as part of coursework in Data Science.
+This project is developed for academic purposes as part of Data Science coursework.